MileHacker Logo

 Lerici

-A charming coastal town south of Gateway To cinque terre, less touristy, boasting a medieval castle, offering a taste of authentic Ligurian coastal life.
+A charming coastal town south of Gateway To cinque terre, not as touristy, boasting a medieval castle, offering a taste of authentic Ligurian coastal life.

 TL